 Associate of Science

-The Associate of Science degree program is a 60-credit transfer degree designed to prepare students to either transfer internally to the College's existing nursing and allied health programs after competitive admission requirements are met, or to transfer to a STEM major at a four-year institution upon completion.
-The curriculum provides students with a strong foundation in biology, chemistry, and mathematics supplemented by electives in English, humanities, and social sciences.
+The Associate of Science General degree program is a 60-credit transfer degree designed to prepare students to either transfer internally to the College's existing nursing and allied health programs after competitive admission requirements are met or to transfer to a four-year institution upon completion.
+The curriculum provides students with a foundation in biology, chemistry, physics, and/or mathematics supplemented by electives in English, humanities, and social sciences.

 This program is offered at Dover, Georgetown, Stanton and Wilmington campuses.